 Here are ways to engage your readers with your headlines:

 Include hot trends –

-People generally loves to hear about stories that they have an interest in.
+People generally love to hear about stories that they have an interest in.
 This includes of course, those trends that are currently hot and popular.
 So if you want to get attention, be sure to drop a few hot trends in your headline to stir up interest.

 The best way to whet the appetite of your target clients is to include as many superlatives as you can in your poster ad.
-Words such as ‘the best’, ‘easiest’, ‘excellent quality’, ‘coolest’ can go a long way in getting your target clients interested in what you have to say.
+Words such as ‘the best’, ‘easiest’, ‘excellent quality’, and ‘coolest’ can go a long way in getting your target clients interested in what you have to say.

 Superlatives though are relative.
 The use of these words in your headline depends on the person reading your message.
-Some people unfortunately do not like it.
-Still a good many others get hyped up with a superlative or two.
+Some people, unfortunately, do not like it.
+Still, a good many others get hyped up with a superlative or two.
 So if you can, use superlatives in your headline and see an increase in your readership.

 Say it all in summary.

 A sentence or a few short words can help you say everything in your poster’s headline.

 What about a question?

 A leading question is a proven means to pique the interest of readers.
 A great headline then can be a leading question you can pose to your target clients.
 You do not tell everything, yet you leave them with something interesting that they would want to read the whole ad itself.